-The TWC also ensures that a suitable temporary works design is prepared, checked, and implemented in accordance with the relevant drawings, specifications, or standard details.
+The TWC ensures that a suitable temporary works design is prepared, checked, and implemented in accordance with the relevant drawings, specifications, or standard details.

-The TWC must be appointed, this is achieved by the Site or Project Manager signing and dating an acknowledgement in the TW Register.
-At the point of appointment the TWC must check the TW register prepared by the Technical Department to ensure it includes a description of all known TW for the build stages.
+The TWC must be appointed, this is achieved by the Site or Project Manager signing and dating an acknowledgement in the Temporary Works Register.
+At the point of appointment the TWC must check the TW register prepared by the Technical Department to ensure it includes a description of al know TW for the build stages.